 Bad debt loans

-It is extremely difficult to be specific about the outcome of any application you may make, without being able to see the totality of your financial position.
+It is extremely difficult to be general about the outcome of any application you may make, without being able to see the totality of your financial position.

-Nevertheless, if you are applying for an unsecured loan, you may find that potential providers will typically have a higher degree of sensitivity towards credit history problems than would be the case with secured loan providers.
+Nevertheless, if you are applying for unsecured loans, you may find that potential providers will typically have a higher degree of sensitivity towards credit history problems than would be the case with secured loan providers.

-This is because, in the case of secured loans, the provider has the additional comfort of knowing that you are prepared to guarantee your repayment of the monies by securing it to one of your assets.
+That is because in the case of secured loans, the provider has the additional comfort of knowing that you are prepared to guarantee your repayment of the monies by securing it to one of your assets.

-As a result, secured bad credit loans are much more widely available whereas unsecured bad credit loans (also called bad debt loans) are more difficult to find.
+As a result, bad credit secured loans may be available whereas unsecured bad credit loans (also called bad debt loans) may be rather harder to find.

 One of many factors